Security-Onion-Solutions/securityonion-docs/architecture.rst

 Forward Node
 ~~~~~~~~~~~~

-A ``forward node`` is a sensor that forwards all logs via :ref:`filebeat` to :ref:`logstash` on the manager node, where they are stored in :ref:`elasticsearch` on the manager node or a search node (if the manager node has been configured to use a search node).
+A ``forward node`` is a sensor that forwards all logs via :ref:`elastic-agent` to :ref:`logstash` on the manager node, where they are stored in :ref:`elasticsearch` on the manager node or a search node (if the manager node has been configured to use a search node).

 Forward nodes run the following components: